23233408/CAPSTONE/AlexTurner/documentation/_Features.md

-Features engineering and included features of each study
+## Feature engineering and included features of each study:

 |Study|Number of initial features|Number of final features|Including features|
 |---|---|---|---|